-Today we are depending on more and more online services.
-Each online service we sign up for, let us set a password and this way we have to remember hundreds of passwords.
-In this case, it is easy for anyone to forget passwords.
-In this article I am going to talk about Keeweb, a Linux password manager that can store all your passwords securely either online or offline.
+Today, we rely on an increasing number of online services.
+Every online service we sign up for allows us to create a password, which means we have to remember hundreds of passwords.
+Passwords are easily forgotten in this situation.
+In this article, I’ll discuss Keeweb, a Linux password manager that can securely store all of your passwords both online and offline.

-When we talk about Linux password managers, there are so many.
-Password managers like, Keepass and Encryptr, a Zero-knowledge system based password manager have already been talked about on LinuxAndUbuntu.
-Keeweb is another password manager for Linux that we are going to see in this article.
+There are a plenty of Linux password managers to choose from.
+Keepass and Encryptr, a Zero-knowledge system-based password manager, have already been discussed on LinuxAndUbuntu.
+Keeweb is yet another password manager for Linux that we will look at in this article.

 Keeweb can store passwords offline or online

-Keeweb is a cross-platform password manager.
-It can store all your passwords offline and sync it with your own cloud storage services like OneDrive, Google Drive, Dropbox etc. Keeweb does not have online database of its own to sync your passwords.
+Keeweb is a password manager that works across multiple platforms.
+It can store all of your passwords offline and sync them with your own cloud storage services such as OneDrive, Google Drive, Dropbox, and so on.
+Keeweb does not have its own online database to sync your passwords.
 Simply click more and then select the service you want to use to connect your online storage to Keeweb.

 Now Keeweb will prompt you to sign in to your drive.
-After sign in authenticate Keeweb to use your account.
+After sign in authenticating Keeweb to use your account.

 Store passwords with Keeweb

-It is very easy to store your passwords with Keeweb.
-You can encrypt your password file with a complex password.
-Keeweb also allows you to lock file with a key file but I don't recommend it.
-If somebody gets your key file, it takes only a click to unlock your passwords file.
+Keeweb makes it very simple to store your passwords.
+You can use a complex password to encrypt your password file.
+Keeweb also allows you to encrypt a file with a key file, which I do not recommend.
+If someone obtains your key file, all it takes is a single click to unlock your passwords file.

 To create a new password simply click the ‘+’ sign and you will be presented all entries to fill up.
 You can create more entries if you want.